 Closing day is the day when you finally take legal possession and get to call the house your home.
 The final signing usually happens at the lawyer or notary’s office.

 These are the things that happen on closing day:

 Your lender will give the mortgage money to your lawyer/notary.

 You must give the down payment (minus the deposit) to your lawyer/notary.
 You must also give the remaining closing costs.

 Registers the home in your name

-Gives you the deed and the keys to your new home
+Gives you the title and the keys to your new home

 Hiring a Mover

 When planning your move, friends or relatives may be able to recommend a professional moving company.
 Don’t forget to ask the mover for references.
 Ask the mover for an estimate and outline of fees (do they charge a flat rate or hourly fee?).
 Once you’ve chosen a mover, ask them to come to your home to see what will be moved in case the estimate needs to be changed.

 You’ll want to ensure that your belongings are insured during the move.
 Your home or property insurance may cover goods in transit.
 Call your broker or insurance company to be sure.
 Ask if you are fully covered.
 Many moving companies offer additional insurance coverage.
 Be aware that professional movers are not responsible for items such as jewellery, money, or important papers.
 Move these yourself to keep them safe.